 Admitted Student Checklist

 Welcome to Trinity as an admitted student!
 We are excited to have you join us.
 This checklist will help you navigate all the steps you need to complete prior to move-in day.
-We’ve provided all the information you will need below.
+We’ve provided all the information you will need when you start as a student in Fall 2021.

-Complete the Free Application for Federal Student Aid (FAFSA) to be considered for need-based aid (US Citizens and permanent residents only).
+US Citizens and Permanent Residents: Complete the Free Application for Federal Student Aid (FAFSA) to be considered for need-based aid.
 Have the FAFSA information sent to Trinity Christian College by entering Trinity’s FAFSA code: 001771.

 In the Student Portal, complete Student Life Forms in the “My Student Life” section.

-- These forms will become available in your Student Portal as of June 1 and must be completed by August 17.
-For information on how to fill out Student Life Forms, click here.
+- These forms will become available in your Student Portal as of August 1 and must be completed before your move-in day.

 - Accept the Student Financial Responsibility Agreement.
-This agreement must be signed before classes begin on August 22.
+This agreement must be signed before classes begin.

 What is the net amount you’ll owe Trinity, after your scholarships and grants?
 What is the best way to pay for that?
 The Plan for Payment Worksheet found here will help you answer these questions.
 When you receive your first billing statement in mid-July, you will be prepared with a plan.